 There are some really nice houses and condos available for rent in Hatteras.
 You can even rent large beachfront houses with 6 or more bedrooms.
 Multi family vacations with friends or family can make for a unique and unforgettable vacation experience.
 While some of these large houses may seem expensive, if you split the cost between families it can actually be the most affordable way to stay in Hatteras.
 There is tons of beautiful one, two and three bedroom houses and condos in Hatteras perfect for smaller groups as well.
 If you want the absolute best Outer Banks VRBO house rental location, we recommend Hatteras.
 It might not be the most popular, but you will see why it is our favorite.
 Here are our favorite Hatteras VRBO rentals:

 I consider this house to be the crown jewel of Hatteras, and for a 6BR Outer banks house rental on the beach, you can usually rent it for less than getting multiple hotel rooms.
 With an elevator to every floor, you don’t even need to climb stairs (unless you want to).
 From the private pool with a waterfall to the theater room, this house has it all.
 It is one of the few houses on Hatteras to be both beachfront and on the calm sound side of the island.
 If the ocean is too cold or rough you can walk out the back door and play on the warmer and calmer sound side of the island.
 This house is incredible.
-VRBO review score: 4.8/5 (28 reviews) Link: Check Availability and Rates
+VRBO review score: 4.8/5 (28 reviews) Link: Check Rates and Availability

 This 4BR Hatteras house rental is in a prime location on the beach.
 With a pool, hot tub and game room; there is no lack of amenities here to keep kids entertained.
 Located right of Highway 12, it’s a quick 5 minute drive to everything on Hatteras.
 Review score on VRBO: Perfect 5/5 (11 reviews) Link: Check Availability and Rates